 6. Utilize Beans and Legumes

 So long as you digest them okay, beans and legumes make excellent additions to meals.
-Some of the best are non-GMO endamame, black beans, chickpeas (garbanzos), lentils, red kidney beans, and pinto beans.
+Some of the best are non-GMO edamame, black beans, chickpeas (garbanzos), lentils, red kidney beans, and pinto beans.
 Other great options include green peas, green beans (which are technically a vegetable), white beans, and cranberry beans.
 These will help fill you up, prevent blood sugar spikes, and they also help keep your body leaned and toned, which processed foods most certainly do not do.

 7. Plan Your Meals